drdreo/mfe-demo/README.md

 container for the micro-frontends.

 `npx nx serve shell` to start the shell app.

+BUT, first start the demo react-app `npx nx serve react-app`

 `npx nx serve shell --devRemotes=brand-settings` to dev one app